denishpatel96/form-builder-serverless-backend/README.md

 - Serverless Framework
 - AWS Lambdas (Nodejs)
-- AWS Dynamodb as database (Single Table Design)
+- AWS Dynamodb as database
 - AWS Cognito for user authentication and authorization

 ## Project Build and Deploy